 Update your website’s search box form code to point to

-By accessing the i14y API, you agree to USA.gov’s Terms of Service for Developer Resources.
+By accessing the i14y API, you agree to our Terms of Service.

 Did you know? i14y is hacker shorthand for “interoperability”, because there are 14 characters between the first and last letters. i14y can also be shorthand for Independence Day.